gladstone28/HOW-TO-MAKE-A-SKATEBOARD-FROM-BAMBOO/README-2.md

-Here Quality Solutions Limited will guide you on the way to nake a Bamboo Skateboard:
+**Here Quality Solutions Limited will guide you on the way to make a Bamboo Skateboard:**

 ##### Making a bamboo skateboard involves several steps, including shaping the deck, layering bamboo with other materials, pressing, cutting, and finishing.
 Here’s a guide on how to make a bamboo skateboard:
 Materials Needed: